NCAA basketball championships (Philippines): NCAA basketball champions

 Basketball, as the most popular sport in the Philippines, receives the most attention from the press and the sports-minded public.
 As a result, the NCAA Seniors Basketball championship is the most coveted title among the NCAA events.

-San Beda has the most Seniors basketball title a record 22 times, followed by Colegio de San Juan de Letran with 19 and the Ateneo de Manila (now with the University Athletic Association of the Philippines) is third with 14.
+San Beda has the most Seniors basketball title a record 22 times, followed by Colegio de San Juan de Letran with 20 and the Ateneo de Manila (now with the University Athletic Association of the Philippines) is third with 14.

 There is a separate division for high school student-athletes, the Juniors division.
 San Beda High School has the most titles with 23 while the Malayan High School of Science (formerly Mapúa High School) won 22.

-San Beda University leads the overall tally with 45 basketball titles, followed by Letran with 31.
+San Beda University leads the overall tally with 45 basketball titles, followed by Letran with 33.
 Among defunct members, Ateneo has the most championships, with 23.

-The current champions are the Colegio de San Juan de Letran Letran Knights (seniors), and the San Beda University–Rizal Red Cubs (juniors).
+The current champions are the Mapúa Cardinals (seniors), and the Perpetual Junior Altas (juniors).

 Double Championships

 When a school wins both the Juniors (or Midgets pre-1925) and Seniors tournament at the same season, the school is said to have won the double championship.

-As of 2014, only seven schools were able to win the double championship:
+As of 2023, only seven schools were able to win the double championship: